-RCMP mask policy for bearded front-line officers 'must be rectified': Ottawa
+RCMP mask policy for bearded front-line officers is discriminatory and 'shouldn't have happened,' Trudeau says

-Singh said his organization wrote to Lucki and Public Safety Minister Bill Blair asking them to resolve the issue.
+Singh said the WSO wrote to Lucki and Public Safety Minister Bill Blair asking them to amend the policy.

 "All officers must be given equal opportunity to serve their community while practising their faith.
 They must not experience discrimination based on religion," read an email from the minister's spokesperson.

-"The reports from the World Sikh Organization are concerning," the email said.
 "It is essential for the RCMP to provide necessary personal protective equipment in a timely manner for Sikh officers.
-We have raised this matter with the RCMP, and expect that this be rectified as quickly as possible."
+We have raised this matter with the RCMP, and expect that this be rectified as quickly as possible," the email said.

-B.C.'s Provincial Health Officer Dr. Bonnie Henry was asked about the issue Thursday and said N95-type respirator masks aren't needed for most law enforcement.
+B.C.'s Provincial Health Officer Dr. Bonnie Henry said Thursday N95-type respirator masks aren't needed for most law enforcement.
+The Vancouver Police Department does not have a policy similar to the RCMP's, nor do police forces in Toronto, Calgary and Montreal.

-Cpl.
-Caroline Duval with RCMP National Communications Services said in a statement that under current legislation, the force does not have the authority to change the rules around personal protective equipment (PPE).
+Spokesperson Cpl.
+Caroline Duval said in a statement Thursday the force does not have the authority to change the rules around personal protective equipment under current legislation.